What Is It?

 What Happens After The Procedure?

-After the catheter is placed, its position is verified using imaging to ensure proper drainage.
-The catheter is connected to a drainage bag to collect urine.
-The patient is monitored for any complications and given instructions on caring for the catheter.
+After the procedure, the patient will have a drainage bag to collect urine.
+The patient is monitored for a short period after the procedure complications and given instructions on caring for the catheter.
+The catheter will need to be maintained and routinely changed.

 Call To Schedule